mjhea0/programming-exercises/README.md

 1. Write a program that calculates and shows the value of (x to the nth power).
 Let both integers fall within the range of 2 through 20.
 1. **Triangle**: Write a function that takes a single number as an input and returns that many lines.
 On the first line there is one '#' character.
 On the second there are two.
 And so on.
 This will create a nice triangle.
-1. Write a function that takes two random, 10-character strings as arguments, which returns True when the first string starts with the first two characters in the second string - and false otherwise.
+1. Write a function that takes two random 10-character strings as arguments, which returns True when the first string starts with the first two characters in the second string - and false otherwise.
 1. Write a function that takes a paragraph as an argument and returns an array that contains each string as an element.
 1. Create a simple webpage that includes three tags, an `<h1>`, `<h2>` and `<p>`, then using jQuery, create an alert that outputs the tag name when you click on the tag.
 1. Write a function that takes an object/hash/dictionary of people (keys) and their subsequent ages as its argument, and then it returns the name of the oldest living person.